djav1985/v-comic-layout-designer/README.md

 - **Real-time sync** – The browser listens to server-sent events so every open tab mirrors updates written to `state.json` instantly.
 - **One-click exports** – Generate PDFs or high-quality image sets directly from the browser.
 - **Keyboard shortcuts** – Stay in flow with quick commands for saving, creating pages, and exporting.
+- **Mobile-first asset picker** – A bottom image dock opens a full-screen library so you can select art and drop it into panels with a double tap.

 ## Setup